BaristaLabs/barista-core/README.md

 ﻿# barista-core

-###For those gettings started with barista, see BaristaLabs/barista-cli
+###For those gettings started with Barista, see BaristaLabs/barista-cli

 ===